Top Trumps: United States

-Other Countries
+Other countries

-Other Countries that Winning Moves make Top Trumps for are: Canada, France, Germany, Belgium, Portugal, Spain, Switzerland, Italy, Denmark, the Netherlands, Norway, Sweden, Turkey, Australia, New Zealand, South Africa and Iran.
+Other countries that Winning Moves make Top Trumps for are: Canada, France, Germany, Belgium, Portugal, Spain, Switzerland, Italy, Denmark, the Netherlands, Norway, Sweden, Turkey, Australia, New Zealand, South Africa and Iran.

 Many countries only sell packs online and not in shops.
 A common place to buy these packs online is Amazon.
 A few countries have got Top Trumps shops online.
 These countries are: USA which delivers to Canada as well, France which delivers to Belgium and Germany as well, and also New Zealand.

 Many countries have different cards in the packs that are also available in England.
 For example, in the US edition of horses, Morgan, Crillo and Mustang replace the cards Exmoor, Paso Fino and Unicorn in the UK edition.
 The US horses pack also has a totally different style compared to the UK pack.
 Also, front covers of packs are different.
-The Skyscrapers pack has a different cover in Germany, USA and the UK.
+The Skyscrapers pack has a different cover in Germany, the US and the UK.